Thorium dioxide

-Thorium dioxide (ThO_{2}), also called thorium(IV) oxide, is a crystalline solid, often white or yellow in colour.
-Also known as thoria, it is mainly a by-product of lanthanide and uranium production.
+Thorium dioxide (ThO_{2}), also called thorium(IV) oxide or thoria, is a crystalline solid, often white or yellow in colour.
 Thorianite is the name of the mineralogical form of thorium dioxide.
 It is moderately rare and crystallizes in an isometric system.
 The melting point of thorium oxide is 3300 °C – the highest of all known oxides.
 Only a few elements (including tungsten and carbon) and a few compounds (including tantalum carbide) have higher melting points.
 All thorium compounds, including the dioxide, are radioactive because there are no stable isotopes of thorium.

 Structure and reactions

-Thoria exists as two polymorphs.
+Thorium dioxide exists as two polymorphs.
 One has a fluorite crystal structure.
 This is uncommon among binary dioxides.
 (Other binary oxides with fluorite structure include cerium dioxide, uranium dioxide and plutonium dioxide.)
-The band gap of thoria is about 6 eV.
-A tetragonal form of thoria is also known.
+The band gap of thorium dioxide is about 6 eV.
+A tetragonal form of thorium dioxide is also known.

 Thorium dioxide is more stable than thorium monoxide (ThO).
 Only with careful control of reaction conditions can oxidation of thorium metal give the monoxide rather than the dioxide.
 At extremely high temperatures, the dioxide can convert to the monoxide either by a disproportionation reaction (equilibrium with liquid thorium metal) above 1850 K or by simple dissociation (evolution of oxygen) above 2500 K.

 Applications

 Nuclear fuels

-Thorium dioxide (thoria) can be used in nuclear reactors as ceramic fuel pellets, typically contained in nuclear fuel rods clad with zirconium alloys.
+Thorium dioxide can be used in nuclear reactors as ceramic fuel pellets, typically contained in nuclear fuel rods clad with zirconium alloys.
 Thorium is not fissile (but is "fertile", breeding fissile uranium-233 under neutron bombardment); hence, it must be used as a nuclear reactor fuel in conjunction with fissile isotopes of either uranium or plutonium.
 This can be achieved by blending thorium with uranium or plutonium, or using it in its pure form in conjunction with separate fuel rods containing uranium or plutonium.
 Thorium dioxide offers advantages over conventional uranium dioxide fuel pellets, because of its higher thermal conductivity (lower operating temperature), considerably higher melting point, and chemical stability (does not oxidize in the presence of water/oxygen, unlike uranium dioxide).

 Thorium dioxide can be turned into a nuclear fuel by breeding it into uranium-233 (see below and refer to the article on thorium for more information on this).
 The high thermal stability of thorium dioxide allows applications in flame spraying and high-temperature ceramics.

 Alloys

 Thorium dioxide is used as a stabilizer in tungsten electrodes in TIG welding, electron tubes, and aircraft gas turbine engines.
-As an alloy, thoriated tungsten metal is not easily deformed because the high-fusion material thoria augments the high-temperature mechanical properties, and thorium helps stimulate the emission of electrons (thermions).
+As an alloy, thoriated tungsten metal is not easily deformed because the high-fusion material thorium dioxide augments the high-temperature mechanical properties, and thorium helps stimulate the emission of electrons (thermions).
 It is the most popular oxide additive because of its low cost, but is being phased out in favor of non-radioactive elements such as cerium, lanthanum and zirconium.

-Thoria-dispersed nickel finds its applications in various high-temperature operations like combustion engines because it is a good creep-resistant material.
+Thorium dioxide-dispersed nickel finds its applications in various high-temperature operations like combustion engines because it is a good creep-resistant material.
 It can also be used for hydrogen trapping.